-When considering the achievability of the goal of 93 reports, it should be noted that a provider would need to submit 52 reports per year for a single person when using a safety clip.
+The goal is being reset to exclude the reports of seatbelt auxiliary devices.
+When considering the achievability of the goal of 93 reports, it should be noted that a provider would need to submit 52 reports per year for a single person when using a preventative restraint like a seat belt buckle guard.

 Goal Three: Use of mechanical restraint is prohibited in services licensed under Minn.
 Statute 245D, or within the scope of Minn.
-Rule, Part 954410, with limited exceptions to protect the person from imminent risk of serious injury.
-Examples of a limited exception include the use of a helmet for protection of self-injurious behavior and use of an auxiliary device to ensure a person does not unfasten a seatbelt in a vehicle. safety clips for safe vehicle transport.
-By June 30, 2020 2019 the emergency use of mechanical restraints, other than use of an auxiliary device11 will be reduced to no more than 93 reports.
+Rule, Part 95441049F, with limited exceptions to protect the person from imminent risk of serious injury.
+Examples of a limited exception include the use of a helmet for protection of self-injurious behavior and safety clips for safe vehicle transport.
+By June 30, 2020 2019 the emergency use of mechanical restraints, other than seatbelt auxiliary devices, will be reduced to no more than 93 reports.

 Baseline: In SFY 2014, there were 2,038 BIRF reports of mechanical restraints involving 85 unique individuals.
-In SFY 2019, of the 658 reports of mechanical restraints, 336 were for use of auxiliary devices to ensure a person does not unfasten a seatbelt in a vehicle.
-The number of reports other than use of auxiliary devices were 322.
+In SFY 2019, of the 658 reports of mechanical restraints, 336 were for seat belt restraints only.
+The number of reports excluding seatbelt restraints were 322.